hermanmak/AWSWorkshop-20180731-VPC-EC2-S3-RDS/README.md

 - Availability Zone 1: Pick 1 AZ
 - Availability Zone 2: Pick a different AZ
 - EC2 Key Pair: Select the Key Pair Name you setup in Step 2.
 - DB User/DB Password/DB Name: Please remember what you input.
+Your password must contain letters AND numbers.
 * Wait till the stack creation ready, the status will change to `CREATE_COMPLETE`

 ### Step 4: